dimitriusborges/memalloc/src/alloc_strategies/arena/README.md

 ```

-Each array position represents a memory position and, when an allocation is requested, we deliver a pointer to the first free position.
+Each array position, that is = 1 Byte,  represents a memory position and, when an allocation is requested, we deliver a pointer to the first free position.

 ```
 void *arena_alloc(Arena *arena, size_t space){

     /*
-    Process to check aligment and return the next free position accordingly */
+    Process to check aligment, based on given WORDSIZE, and return the next free position accordingly */
     uintptr_t free_pos = (uintptr_t)arena->mem_bank + (uintptr_t)arena->offset;
     uintptr_t best_pos = align(free_pos, arena->align);